javexed/clean_socs/README.md

 * cd into the respository: `cd clean_socs`
 * Link to the data directory.
-For example, assuming you are using openmediavault, and have a directory called "Data", the default location is /export/Data, and the command to create the link is: `ln -S /export/Data ./data
+For example, assuming you are using openmediavault, and have a directory called "Data", the default location is /export/Data, and the command to create the link is: `ln -S /export/Data ./data`
+* Create the config directories: `mkdir -p plex sabnzb couchpotato sickbeard`
 * Download and run: `docker-compose up -d`
 * Monitor progress: `docker-compose logs`